 Cedar Plank Salmon Fillets on the Grill

-- equal portions of maple syrup and apple juice or cider (I soaked my plank in apple juice)
+- equal portions of maple syrup and apple juice or cider (I soaked my plank in apple juice), white wine would be good too

 - enough oil to brush both sides of the plank with olive oil (unless you use a tray)